-[Editor’s note: Figure 5 to be updated to depict a GSO satellite.]

-To calculate the area of the satellite 3 dB footprint at a specific elevation angle (in red in the above figure), the major and minor axes of the ellipse must be calculated first.
-The following figure introduces the geometry considered and the variables that will be used to calculate the major axis of the FSS satellite 3 dB contour.
+The major and minor axes of the ellipse are calculated first.
+The following figure introduces the geometry considered and the variables that will be used to calculate the major axis of the FSS satellite 3 dB contour approximation.

-FIGURE 6
+FIGURE 2